Jyotikushwaha490/Python-scripts/README.md

 # Python-scripts
-tis is my  first git repo
+this is my  first git repo